 Applications/Games crashing to desktop or causing PC to BSOD

 2. Are the crashes or system reboots limited to a single application or does it happen randomly with different applications?
 If the issue happens with multiple applications, it may be a hardware issue.
 Check your components such as system memory/power supply/motherboard and graphics card for possible hardware problem.
+If your memory or CPU is overclocked, try changing the clock speeds to default values.
 If you have a spare PC, try installing your graphics card in a different PC to see you are able to reproduce the crashes.
 If applications/games continue to crash when you use the graphics card on a different PC, then it is likely that the graphics card is going bad.

 3. Some PC motherboards may be more sensitive to higher loads or frequencies.
 Update your motherboard to the latest system BIOS available.
 If you are using overclocked PC memory, lower the memory to stock speed/disable XMP memory profiles from the motherboard BIOS screen.

-4. If your application/game is crashing to the desktop, please refer to the FAQ "Capturing application crash or TDR dump files" to learn how to enable Windows full dmp file logging so that you may provide a crash dmp file to NVIDIA.
-If applications/games are instead causing your PC to reboot with a blue screen of death (BSOD), please refer to the FAQ "Capturing a crash dump file from a Windows blue screen (BSOD)" to learn how to enable Windows full dmp file logging so that you may provide a crash dmp file to NVIDIA.
+4. If your application/game is crashing to the desktop, please refer to the FAQ "How to save a Windows crash dump file after a game/application crash or TDR" to learn how to enable Windows full dmp file logging so that you may provide a crash dmp file to NVIDIA.
+If applications/games are instead causing your PC to reboot with a blue screen of death (BSOD), please refer to the FAQ How to save a Windows complete memory dump file after a blue screen of death/unexpected reboot" to learn how to enable Windows full dmp file logging so that you may provide a crash dmp file to NVIDIA.
 Windows DMP files can range in size from around one hundred megabytes to over a gigabyte in size.
 The size of the files will mean that you will not be able to email the files as an attachment.
 Instead as ask that you upload the dmp file(s) to a file sharing site such as Google Drive, Microsoft One Drive or any other service and then email a link to download the file(s) to firstname.lastname@example.org.